Qualifications at a Glance

 Up To Date Knowledge and Skills

-I worked in veterinary practice for six years where I gained qualifications in veterinary nutrition for dogs and cats and insurance.
-I am a KC-qualified show judge, having showed my own dogs, run shows and judged many companion dog shows where I prioritised canine welfare and stress-free handling.
-I keep my skills up to date with regular professional training, including annual updates on canine-specific legislation.
+I worked in veterinary practice for six years where I gained qualifications in veterinary nutrition for dogs and cats and in pet insurance.
+I am a KC-qualified show judge, having shown my own dogs, run shows and judged many companion dog shows where I prioritised canine welfare and stress-free handling.
+I keep my skills up to date with regular professional training, including regular updates on canine-specific legislation.
 I have been pro-active in participating in several government consultations with the aim that the world should be a better, safer place for dogs and owners and the canine industry regulated.

 Dogs have been part of human society for thousands of years.
 I am committed to helping dogs and humans continue to live together in harmony by providing real world solutions for people who live with real world dogs.